raizelistaken/Classification_project3/README.md

    - rings: does the mushroom have rings
    - odor: split on pleasant and bad odors
    - spore print color: from the bar graph buff, yellow, orange, and purple mushrooms are edible and green are poisonous
-   - common characteristics: feature engineer common characteristic of poisonous and edible mushrooms
+   - common characteristics: feature engineer common characteristic of poisonous and edible mushrooms.
+Domain information came from [Mushroom Appreciation] (https://www.mushroom-appreciation.com/identify-poisonous-mushrooms.html#sthash.h1mUk3jo.dpbs) and [Sciencing] (https://sciencing.com/identify-poisonous-mushrooms-2057768.html) for poisonous mushrooms and [WikiHow] (https://www.wikihow.com/Identify-Edible-Mushrooms) for edible mushrooms.

--grid search: used to find the best hyperparameters
+-grid search: used to find the best hyperparameters for each model

--decision tree
+-model 1: random forest: uses multiple models to predict the on the categorical variables by splitting on those features that are the most important. (greedy)

+-model 2: decision tree: Spore print color and viel-type had a huge affect on the classification power of decision trees.
+So, to make a fair model, we removed those two columns and tuned the model that did not spore print color and viel-type.

 ![decision_tree](images/tree.png)

--random forest: uses multiple models to predict the on the categorical variables (edible and poisonous)

--logistic regression: used to predict on the categorical variables (edible and poisonous0
+-model 3: logistic regression: used to predict on the label encoded numerical values of the dataset to give us our Beta values, also known as logged odds coeficients for each feature.
+This helps us decide which features are the most important using predictive probability.

 ## Summary